d3/d3-force/README.md

 <a name="manyBody_strength" href="#manyBody_strength">#</a> <i>manyBody</i>.<b>strength</b>([<i>strength</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/manyBody.js#L97 "Source")

 If *strength* is specified, sets the strength accessor to the specified number or function, re-evaluates the strength accessor for each node, and returns this force.
-A positive value causes nodes to attract each other, similar to gravity, while a negative value causes nodes to repel each other, similar to electrostic charge.
+A positive value causes nodes to attract each other, similar to gravity, while a negative value causes nodes to repel each other, similar to electrostatic charge.
 If *strength* is not specified, returns the current strength accessor, which defaults to:

 ```js
 function strength() {